 Currently two renderers are supported: Builtin and System.
-System renderer uses firmware services for text rendering.
-Builtin bypassing firmware services and performs text rendering on its own.
-Different renderers support a different set of options.
-It is recommended to use Builtin renderer, as it supports HiDPI mode and uses full screen resolution.
+The System renderer uses firmware services for text rendering, however with additional options provided to sanitize the output.
+The Builtin renderer bypasses firmware services and performs text rendering on its own.
+Each renderer supports a different set of options.
+It is recommended to use the Builtin renderer, as it supports HiDPI mode and uses full screen resolution.